 This port town has all the souvenir shops and seaside paths you’d expect.
 It also has a couple of excellent gelato shops (we like Luciano’s, and know that Gio’s only accepts cash).
 It’s a great place to walk around, meet the locals, and shop at the pop-up market the artisans put up when the cruise ships are in town.

-If you’re fortunate enough to be in town during Carnaval, there’s a week-long celebration with a line up with parades and activities for kids and for adults.
-At the culmination of the kids’ celebration, on Monday, there were fireworks.
+If you’re fortunate enough to be in town during Carnaval, there’s a week-long celebration with a lineup of parades and activities for kids and adults.
+At the culmination of the kids’ celebration on Monday, there were fireworks.
 On Shrove Tuesday, “Mardi Gras,” there is an adult parade, similar to the daytime parade on Sunday, but with lights that make everything that much more magical.

 Washington Slagbaai National Park